 Children attending our Legacy Academy schools receive a hot lunch each day at school.
 Packed here in the US, these meals are a rice-based, vitamin and nutrient-rich lunch that is transforming the way our students learn and engage at school.
 Many of these children are accustomed to coming to school on an empty stomach and struggling to pay attention due to hunger.
 Now, children are not only receiving a high-quality education but also a nutritious meal each day.

 Our feeding program is implemented at each of our 17 schools using a PTA system, engaging student’s caretakers in this important component of our ministry and furthering our reach to the families of the communities as well.

-If you are interested in joining us for Teach ONE or helping us keep our schools fully supplied, contact Tia Plum for more details.
+If you are interested in joining us for Teach One or helping us keep our schools fully supplied, contact email@example.com for more details.